If we value what

 Help us by joining in on our research study.
 If you are a marketer, business leader or represent a big business, your insights will be extremely helpful in helping us understand the barriers and benefits of gender fair procurement but your information will be kept anonymous.

-Join our database of female-founded businesses and/or share Women With Agency and spread the word.
+Join our database of female-founded businesses and/or share Women With Agency to spread the word.